wesley1001/TemAcucar/README.md

 6. Navigate to `Product > Build` and make sure the build succeeds.

+7. Navigate to `Product > Scheme > Edit Scheme...` and change `Build Configuration` to `Debug`, so we don't need to check this change in for other developers.

+### Release compiled iOS app to Appetize.io

+1. Compile iOS app

-7. In your shell, go to `cd ~/Library/Developer/Xcode/DerivedData`, search form a folder starting with `TemAcucar` and `cd` it.
+2. In your shell, go to `cd ~/Library/Developer/Xcode/DerivedData`, search form a folder starting with `TemAcucar` and `cd` it.
 Then `open Build/Products/Release-iphonesimulator/`.

-8. Find `TemAcucar.app`, zip it, and upload the zip to Appetize.io.
+3. Find `TemAcucar.app`, zip it, and upload the zip to Appetize.io.

-9. Navigate to `Product > Scheme > Edit Scheme...` and change `Build Configuration` to `Debug`, so we don't need to check this change in for other developers.

 ### Release iOS to CodePush

-Use this if you didn't need to recompile and just want to publish new JS + assets.
+Use this if you didn't need to recompile and just want to publish new JS + assets (works only on device, wont work on Appetize.io).

 First generate new iOS bundle, then: